 I am due a refund on my security deposit.
 What do I have to do to get my security deposit refunded to me?

 Security deposit refunds must be requested verbally, or in writing, to a sales, or customer care representative.
 You must have had 12 consecutive months without a non-pay suspend to be eligible for the refund.
 If a non-pay suspend occurs, the 12-month period begins from the date the account is paid and reactivated.

 What happens if I am late making a payment?

 If a payment is 30 days past due, your service may suspend until payment is made.
 If suspended, you may be charged a $35.00 reactivation fee.

 What is my billing period

 The billing period is when your monthly service begins and ends.
 Refer to the monthly access section of your bill.
-Your new minutes begin on the first day after your bill date.
+Your minute, messaging, and data allowance is refreshed on the day after your bill date.
 The bill date is located at the top of each page of your bill.

 When you provide a check as payment, you authorize Cellcom to make a one-time electronic funds transfer from your account.
 Therefore, funds may be withdrawn from your account on the same day your payment is received.
 You will not receive your check back from your financial institution.